The Queen of Versailles

 The Queen of Versailles is a 2012 American documentary film by Lauren Greenfield.
-The film depicts Jackie Siegel and David Siegel, owners of Westgate Resorts, and their family as they build their private residence – Versailles, one of the largest and most expensive single-family houses in the United States – and the crisis they face as the US economy declines.
+The film depicts Jackie Siegel and David Siegel, owners of Westgate Resorts, and their family as they build their private residence—Versailles, one of the largest and most expensive single-family houses in the United States—and the crisis they face as the US economy declines.

 Synopsis

 David Siegel is the wealthy owner of Westgate Resorts, a timeshare company in Florida.
 His wife Jackie Siegel, thirty years his junior, was the winner of the Mrs. Florida pageant in 1993.
 They begin construction on the Versailles house, a vast mansion named after the Palace of Versailles.
 Located on the outskirts of Orlando, it would be one of the largest single-family detached homes in the United States if completed (the largest being North Carolina's Biltmore Estate at 178,926 square feet).

 However, Siegel's company is badly affected by the Great Recession in 2008, and his family struggles to cope with their reduced income.
-Construction on the new house is halted, most of their servants are laid off, and their pets are neglected.
+Construction on the new house is halted, most of their household staff is laid off, and their pets are neglected.
 David retreats into his office, determined to save his Las Vegas property venture, PH Towers.
 Jackie struggles to rein in her compulsive shopping habits.
 The children and their nanny are also interviewed.
 The film ends with none of their issues resolved.